ujcs/projectamp/README.md

 **Development Stack (Still under consideration and evaluation):**

-- PERN/MERN stack has been suggested as more responsive and scalable than utilizing Python.*
+PERN/MERN stack has been suggested as more responsive and scalable than utilizing Python.
+So the most likely stack of technology for this project is:

+- PostgreSQL *(Though CochroachDB has been suggested as a drop-in replacement as it might be better in a Kubernetes cluster scenario.)* Other than file attachments, all other intended data should work just fine with a traditional relational database.
+- Express: Framework and API to work with Node.JS
+- React: Front-end way for creating the UI, fast and efficient.
+- Node.js: Runtime environment that scales well in many platforms.
+- Front-end: Utilize a Tailwind CSS theme.
+However, while author is agreeable, licensing considerations from platform might impact.
+So functionality wise, modularization or a base "theme" that can be distributed via the project might need to be considered. (https://themeforest.net/item/lineone-multipurpose-admin-and-webapp-ui-kit-based-on-tailwind-css/38247812)

 **Unknown (Need to further research) tool needs/integration:**

 - File Management (Attach PDFs or Docs to Instructors.
 Resumes for example.
 Attach reference documents such as proposals or change memos to courses.)
-- User Management (Is built-in Django admin functions enough?)
+- User Management
 - Front-end considerations (Anything particular for frameworks beyond HTML/CSS/JS?)
 - Any additional consideration for running in Kubernetes environments?
 (Helm Charts, etc.)
 - Backup/Restore Functionality.
 (Full application and just database options?)